ABCLukas/Arduino-Ultrasonic-LiDAR-Siumulation/README.md

 # Arduino Ultrasonic-based LiDAR Simulation

 This project simulates a 2D LiDAR system using SR04 ultrasonic sensors mounted on a stepper motor.
-The system is controlled by an Arduino UNO (Elegoo R3) and scans the surroundings, sending distance data to a connected linux device for visualization or processing.
+The system interacts with the Sensors through a Arduino UNO R3 and scans the surroundings, sending distance data to a connected linux device for visualization and processing.

 ## Features

-- 2D scanning of the environment using ultrasonic sensors
+- 2D Scanning of the environment using ultrasonic sensors
 - Stepper-controlled rotation for area coverage
 - Data transmission to a PC for visualization